ASAS Midwest Section Constitution and Bylaws

 Nominations and Appointments

-On an annual basis, the Midwest Section ASAS Nominations Committee will select two candidates for the position of President – Elect.
-Every 3rd year, this committee will select two candidates for the position of Midwest ASAS Director to the National ASAS Board.
+On an annual basis, the ASAS Midwest Section Nominations Committee will select two candidates for the position of President – Elect and Graduate Student Director.
+Every 3rd year, this committee will select two candidates for the position of ASAS Midwest Director to the ASAS National Board.

-Annually, nominations will be solicited from the Midwest Section ASAS membership from which the Board of Directors will appoint an Assistant Program Chair.
-After their year of service, the Assistant Program Chair will become the Program Chair.
-After their year of service, the Program Chair will become Secretary–Treasurer.
-After their year of service, the Board of Directors may recommend to the Nominating Committee that the Secretary–Treasurer be placed on the ballot for President–Elect.
+On a 3-year rotation, nominations will be solicited from the ASAS Midwest Section membership from which the Board of Directors will appoint an Assistant Program Chair.
+After their service, the Assistant Program Chair will become the Secretary-Treasurer/Program Chair.
+After their service, the Board of Directors may recommend to the Nominating Committee that the Secretary–Treasurer be placed on the ballot for President–Elect.

 Ballots and Appointments

-The election of officers shall be by ballot distributed (via regular mail, email, or any other means deemed legal by the state of Illinois) at least 30 days prior to the annual meeting.
+The election of officers shall be by ballot distributed (via regular mail, email, or any other means deemed legal by the state of Illinois) at least 30 days prior to the annual Midwest Section Business Meeting.
 A brief biographical sketch, prepared by the nominee, will accompany the ballot.
 The ballot shall provide space for write-in candidates.

 The candidate receiving the largest number of votes shall be declared elected.
 In case of a tie vote, a runoff election will be held at the Midwest Annual Business Meeting.